Funboys: Production

 Funboys was filmed with the support of Northern Ireland Screen.
 The story is by Simon Mayhew-Archer.

 Show co-writer and co-creator Ryan Dylan stated that the show was inspired by "mundanity meeting melodrama.
 The idea of three young men navigating life with unfiltered emotionality, while being completely clueless about what any of it means.
 Deep feelings colliding with shallow understanding.
 Also, low self-worth.
 Desperation."
 Lee R. James, who portrays Lorcan, said that the show "was inspired by the lack of representation of the rural folk who wander these lands.
 The small towns we grew up in are filled with oddities that deserve the spotlight."

 Reception

 Vicky Jessop of The Standard wrote that Funboys is as a "beautifully bonkers comedy" and a worthy successor to This Country.
-Jessop described it as "heartwarming and naff in 'equal measure, this tiny gem is well worth a few hours of your time."
+She stated: "heartwarming and naff in 'equal measure, this tiny gem is well worth a few hours of your time."
 The Belfast Telegraph described the show as "not exactly Derry Girls but it’s beautifully bonkers" and "quirky and desperately bingeable."